EthanDKwan/Stock-Tracker-Website/README.md

 - Minimizes attention, time, and knowledge requirements while aiming to outperform the market.

-Note: This goal is a challenge even for multi-trillion-dollar financial industries.
-While I don’t expect to solve it entirely, I hope to learn and build something interesting along the way.
+Note: The moonshot goal remains challenging for multi-trillion-dollar financial industries.
+Short of this moonshot, I aim to learn and build something interesting along the way.

 Author:
 Ethan D. Kwan